RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 ## Chapter 7

 <sup>1</sup> And the LORD said unto Noah, Come thou and all thy house into the ark; for thee have I seen righteous before me in this generation.
-<sup>2</sup> Of every clean beast thou shalt take to thee by sevens , the male and his female: and of beasts that [are] not clean by two, the male and his female.
+<sup>2</sup> Of every clean beast thou shalt take to thee by sevens, the male and his female: and of beasts that [are] not clean by two, the male and his female.
-<sup>3</sup> Of fowls also of the air by sevens , the male and the female; to keep seed alive upon the face of all the earth.
+<sup>3</sup> Of fowls also of the air by sevens, the male and the female; to keep seed alive upon the face of all the earth.
 <sup>4</sup> For yet seven days, and I will cause it to rain upon the earth forty days and forty nights; and every living substance that I have made will I destroy from off the face of the earth.
 <sup>5</sup> And Noah did according unto all that the LORD commanded him.
 <sup>6</sup> And Noah [was] six hundred years old when the flood of waters was upon the earth.